azmolmiah/salafi-directory/readme.md

 > Create the backend for a Salafi directory website.
 The frontend/UI can be created by your team .
 The html/css template has been created and can be used as a reference for functionality.

-### Organisation
+### Marakiz

-- List all organisation in the database
+- List all markiz in the database
   - Pagination
   - Select specific fields in result
   - Limit number of results
   - Filter by fields
-  - Type: Markaz, store, charity or pilgrimage
-- Search organisation by radius from postcode
+- Search markaz by radius from postcode
   - Use a geocoder to get exact location and coords from a single address field
-- Get single organisation
+- Get single markaz
-- Create new organisation
+- Create new markaz
   - Authenticated users only
   - Must have the role "publisher"
-  - Only one account per organisation
+  - Only one account per markaz
   - Field validation via Mongoose
-- Upload a photo or logo for organisation
+- Upload a photo or logo for markaz
   - Publisher only
   - Photo will be uploaded to local filesystem
-- Update organisation
+- Update markaz
   - Publisher only
   - Validation on update
-- Delete organisation
+- Delete markaz
   - Publisher only

 ### Duwat's

-- List all duwat's for organisation's
+- List all duwat's for marakiz
 - List all duwat's in general
   - Pagination, filtering, etc
 - Get single duwat